Creamen/git-sensible/README.md

 ## Useguide

 Use these conventions to improve your workflow and dev experience.

+### Properly set up

+#### Keep git profiles synchronized

+    ```
+    $ git config --global user.name "First Last"
+    $ git config --global user.name "public-email@gmail.com"
+    ```

+When done correctly, `blame` and `shortlog` will be attributed to everyone correctly.

+#### *Should I use my real name?*

+The answer will almost always be yes.

+If you're concerned about security and privacy, it is much more effective to keep track of all the *other* information about you online – hotels, webforums, and financial sites are most often hacked and contain dubious amounts of personal information.
+Close old accounts, mitigating the chance that your passwords and payment information may be leaked by a [breach](https://en.wikipedia.org/wiki/List_of_data_breaches).
+Vigilante.pw estimates 1.8 billion records have been [stolen](https://vigilante.pw/) from data breaches.

+#### Turn on 2-Factor authentication for your emails, including your GitHub account

+GitHub's hosted information is very accessible.
+In the past, many accounts have been compromised through [brute force](https://github.com/blog/1698-weak-passwords-brute-forced) and even [reused passwords](https://github.com/blog/2190-github-security-update-reused-password-attack) that were stolen from other websites *last month*.
+2-Factor is an easy way to sleep soundly at night.

+#### Never, ever move around authentication keys

+They are *disposable*.
+Leaving them up to human error can open an opportunity for an attacker to do monumental damage.
+Keep them close.
+Recreate them if you have any doubt.

 ### Avoid straying from conventions

-Always consider how other developers and programmers will view their code and workflow – In one question, **what will others expect out of your source code and workflow?** If a developer uses strange filetrees, branching models, capitalization, or indentation, other developers will be forced to think harder about their code, leading to more fatigue and poor performance.
+Always consider how other developers and programmers will view their code and workflow – In one question, **what will others expect out of your source code and workflow?** If a developer uses strange filetrees, branching models, capitalization, or indentation, other developers will be forced to think harder about their code, leading to more fatigue and worse performance.

-Synchronizing and conforming to conventions is self-fulfilling – as more programmers use conventions workflows become more streamlined and collaboration becomes easier.
+Conforming to conventions is self-fulfilling – as more programmers use conventions workflows become more streamlined and collaboration becomes easier.

 With that said, conforming to conventions doesn't change what is most *effective* for programming.
 That is a different beast entirely, and is the mechanism the drives shifts in conventions.